-Source: Comprehensive Annual Financial Report of the Authority for the Fiscal Year ended June 30, 2013.
+Source: Orange County Fire Authority Comprehensive Annual Financial Report for the Fiscal Year Ended June 30, 2013.

 The Authority's Annual OPEB Cost for Fiscal Year 2012-13 was \$13,689,125.
 The following Table 27 sets forth the Authority's annual OPEB Cost, the net OPEB obligation subsequent to such contributions and the Authority's OPEB contribution as a percentage of total governmental expenditures for the Fiscal Years ended June 30, 2009 through June 30, 2013.